Free School

 I have offered to contribute workshops on the political value of the Commons.
 With that perspective the project of creating social centres in squatted spaces can be seen as a way of creating the 'Commons in the anti-commons'.
 The notion of an anti-commons ironically comes from a former property lawyer Michael Heller with his book The Tragedy of the Anticommons.

 'An anticommons results when too many people own property rights of a given resource – land, electro-magnetic spectrum, biomedical knowledge – resulting in an inability to initiate new creative and commercial activity'.
 Heller may see society through the lens of economic optimisation but questions the overreach of private property and suggestively opens up an undefined space within the role of ownership.
 'Private property can no longer be seen as the end point of ownership.
-Privatization can go too far, to the point where it destroys rather than creates wealth.
+Privatization can go too far, to the point where it destroys rather than creates wealth.'

 'Underuse can be just as costly, it’s hard to see but it can be just as costly as overuse. .. it’s hidden because it is a part of the anticommons tragedy'.